We use full-frame professional Nikon bodies and lenses.

 We’ll generally do some online scouting to see what’s available at the location(s), and if time permits, we’ll scout the location on the day of.
 The trouble with scouting locations in advance is that shooting conditions may be different between the scouting time and the wedding day (lighting, weather, season, etc).
 If there are any specific features at your venue/location that you’d like us to use, please let us know and we’ll accommodate those requests as best we can.

 While you are not required to feed us, a warm meal is always greatly appreciated.
 The last thing any bride would want is their wedding photographer passing out on the dance floor!
-If a warm meal is not provided, we would simply take a 30-minute break off-premises and find something on our own.
+If a warm meal is not provided, we would simply take a 30-60 minute break off-premises and find something on our own.
 Our time off site will be determined by how far we are from the nearest restaurant!

 We would be happy to work off of a shot list for family formal portraits only.
 While we don’t mind entertaining any ideas that our clients may have found on the internet, this approach to wedding photography will limit our ability to document the wedding day in a candid, journalistic manner that reflects our style as genuinely as possible.
 It’s also super important to note that copying other people’s work is a huge no-no.